crow-max-0/swordkillBypassAnchichitv2/README.md

 	return player1:IsFriendsWith(player2.UserId)
 end

--- 공격 함수
+-- 공격 실행
 local function attack(otherPlayer)
-	if stopped then return end
+	if paused then return end
 	if otherPlayer == player then return end if isFriendWith(player, otherPlayer) then return end